-Such changes are also observed for case A2 where the subharmonic second-mode $\MM{2}{s}$ has been added given that its signature was seen in Fig. \ref{fig:floquet_spod_gains}.
-For this baseflow the streaks also have a stabilizing effect on the MM modes.
-They remain $10^{-3}$ less amplified at the end of the domain compared to the non-streaky baseflow.
-On the other hand, the $\FM{2}{a}$ instability shows a clear unstable behaviour after $x \approx 150$, reaching energy levels comparable to the second-mode in the Blasius boundary layer.
-Considering the different growth dynamics of the MM and FM families, the overall stabilizing effect of the streaks can not be clearly demonstrated at this streak amplitude as the FM mode is strongly destabilized.
+For the A2 case, in the upstream part of the boundary layer, a global stabilisation is again observed.
+But towards the end of the domain, the $\FM{2}{a}$ instability achieves amplitudes larger than that of its Blasius counterpart and comparable to that of the most unstable Blasius Mack mode.
+This suggests that for moderate-amplitude streaks, the key mode underpinning transition has changed from MM to FM, and the streaks can not be concluded to have had a global stabilising effect.
+A downstream shift is again observed in the initiation of instability wave growth, pointing to a change in receptivity mechanisms as the for eh A1 case.
+But in this case the spatial growth rates in the streaky base flow are larger than in the Blasius case.
+The moderate-amplitude streaks can thus be concluded to produce an overall destabilisation.

-Increasing further the streak amplitude in the A3 baseflow, the $\FM{2}{a}$ and $\FM{4}{a}$ instabilities are further destabilised, reaching final amplitude $10^2$ greater than MM for the A0 baseflow.
-These modes could be expected to play an important role in the transition process along with the streak instability $\SM{1}{a}$ which undergoes substantial growth in the downstream section of the boundary layer.
-Indeed, it overtakes the FM instabilities around $x \approx 325$ and dominates the linear dynamics at the end of the domain as is clear from Fig. \ref{fig:floquet_spod_gains}.
+In the A3 baseflow, the $\FM{2}{a}$ and $\FM{4}{a}$ instabilities are further destabilised, reaching final amplitude $10^2$ greater than MM for the A0 baseflow.
+These modes can be expected to play an important role in the transition process along with the streak instability $\SM{1}{a}$ which undergoes substantial growth in the downstream section of the boundary layer.
+Indeed, it overtakes the FM instabilities around $x \approx 325$ and dominates the linear dynamics at the end of the domain.
 As for the MM instabilities, they all show substantial growth throughout the domain.
 The $\MM{1}{s}$ instability remains of lower amplitude, while, the $\MM{2}{s}$ mode shows a growth rate close to the FM and SM instabilities.
-These trends indicate that for these high amplitude streaks, the baseflow supports a rich ensemble of linear instabilities that could be expected to provide multiple paths to turbulence.

-A summary of these stabilising and destabilising effects for the different observed instabilities is given in Tab. \ref{tab:stk_stab}
+These trends indicate that for these high-amplitude streaks, the baseflow supports a rich ensemble of linear instabilities that provide multiple paths to turbulence.
+A summary of these stabilising and destabilising effects for the different observed instabilities is given in Tab.~\ref{tab:stk_stab}